-This covers all activities associated with suppliers, e.g., production or cultivation, sourcing of commodities of goods, as well as transportation of commodities to manufacturing facilities.
+This covers all activities associated with suppliers, e.g., production or cultivation, sourcing of commodities of goods, and transportation of commodities to manufacturing facilities.

 Validation

 An independent process involving expert review to ensure the target meets required criteria and methods of science-based targets.